kevinliddel/VroidViewer/README.md

 ### Platforms
 ✅ Web
-➖ Android - See the below issues.
+➖ Android and iOS - See the below issues.
-➖ iOS - Not tested.

 ## Known Mobile Issues
-- VRM0 models only render some of the head on mobile.
-- Some models (both 0.0 and 1.0) dont render at all with or without the VRMLoaderPlugin.
+- The model **VRM1_Constraint_Twist_Sample** (named vrm1.vrm in this project) is the only model that renders correctly
+- The other model are lacking texture
 - GLTFLoader progress callback is ignored on mobile.

 # To-Do